 Welcome to Loma Linda University School of Pharmacy.
 We are so glad you’ve chosen us to guide your journey to becoming a pharmacist.
-We truly believe patients achieve optimal health and medication outcomes with pharmacists as essential and accountable providers within patient-centered, team-based health care.
-(JCPP Vision, www.jcpp.net).
+We truly believe patients achieve optimal health and medication outcomes with pharmacists as essential and accountable providers within patient-centered, team-based healthcare.
+(JCPP Vision).
 Loma Linda provides a unique environment to explore your calling in service to mankind and fulfilling this national vision for the role of the pharmacist in the integrated health-care team.
 The past couple of years have been filled with significant challenges of a pandemic; yet, out of each challenge is born new opportunity.
 Pharmacists have solidified their important role within our health system, particularly in the areas of disease prevention (vaccines, infectious disease prevention, and cardiovascular health) and chronic disease management.
 We’ve expanded our post-doctoral residencies and fellowships as the second largest program in the state of California.
 We’ve also focused heavily on health equity and solving for the social determinants of health in our local community through active engagement, coupled with diverse faculty and student recruitment.
 We are known globally for our approach to the integration of faith as an essential component of wholeness.
 In short, we believe that we will help you develop into a provider that demonstrates the very best in competent, compassionate, caring, and ethical pharmacy practice.

 The profession of pharmacy is changing, and the casual observer may not see the opportunity in these changes.
 The Pharmacy Manpower Project conducts an analysis of pharmacy practice every five years.
 Two key findings frame where pharmacists are practicing and will practice in the future.
 First, the number of pharmacists in traditional community pharmacy practice is declining due to changes in technology and provision of medicines through mail order and direct product distribution.
 This remains an outstanding area of pharmacy practice for those who innovate and diversify their patient-care offerings in addition to provision of medicines.
 Second, the number of pharmacists working alongside physicians in medical practices is rapidly growing, fueled by an emphasis on improving quality of patient outcomes.
-Of course, pharmacists are highly valued and practicing at the top of their training in hospitals, home health care, and a host of other practice locations.
+Of course, pharmacists are highly valued and practicing at the top of their training in hospitals, home healthcare, and a host of other practice locations.
 And many pharmacists are finding niche practices where their skills are highly valued, such as in health information technology, personalized and genomic medicine, and much more.
 While change is hard sometimes, a Loma Linda pharmacy education will provide you with all of the skills and knowledge you need to flourish—whatever your path—and take advantage of a career that has many promising rewards.

 The Faculty and Staff are here to help you grow intellectually, relationally, physically, and spiritually as you prepare for a life of service in your chosen profession.
 We wish you continued success as you strive to achieve your professional and personal goals.